-1.3 Terminal Inputs and Outputs
+1.3 Transaction Inputs and Outputs

-1.3.1 For each transaction, the originating terminal shall send (see Clause 8) at least 100 user-level alphanumeric data bytes organized as at least four distinct fields, including Account_ID, Teller_ID, Branch_ID, and Delta.
-Branch_ID in the input message is the identifier of the branch where the teller is located.
+- 1.3.1 For each transaction, the driver shall present to the SUT (see Clause 8) at least four distinct fields including Account_ID, Teller_ID, Branch_ID, and Delta.
+Branch_ID in the input is the identifier of the branch where the teller is located. - 1.3.2 Each transaction shall return to the driver the Account_Balance resulting from successful commit of the transaction.